mlhartme/stool/client/documentation.md

 #### Environment

-`STOOL_OPTS` to configure arguments passed to the underlying JVM.
+`SC_OPTS` to configure arguments passed to the underlying JVM.

 #### See Also